llee330/Election_Analysis/README.md

 ## Summary
 Using "For Loop", "if statement", dictionary and list creation, the analysis of the election show that:
 There were 369,711 total votes.
-Jefferson county has 10.5% voter with total of 38,855, Denver county has 82.8% voter with total of 306,055, and lastly Arapahoe has only 6.7% voter with total of 24,801.
-The winner is Diane DeGette who has 73.8% voters with total of 272,892.
+Jefferson County has a 10.5% voter with a total of 38,855, Denver county has an 82.8% voter with a total of 306,055, and lastly, Arapahoe has only 6.7% voter with a total of 24,801.
+The winner is Diane DeGette who has 73.8% voters with a total of 272,892.
 Results are printed on text file - election_analysis.